-Now in its 17th year, the Bryden Alumni Awards celebrate outstanding York University alumni who have achieved the extraordinary and made remarkable contributions in their fields, communities and to the University.
-The four leaders who will be honoured Nov.
-23 at a celebration at the Royal Ontario Museum are:
+Now in its 18th year, the Bryden Alumni Awards celebrate outstanding York University alumni who have achieved the extraordinary and made remarkable contributions in their fields, communities and to the University.
+The leaders who will be honoured Nov.
+20 at a celebration at Arcadian Court:

 This year, there are four categories of Bryden Alumni Awards, each of which honours a distinct set of achievements and contributions.